 KEY RATING CONSIDERATIONS

 An upgrade of DZ BANK Group’s Issuer Ratings would require a significant improvement in the overall credit profile of the CFN.
-A strengthening of DZ BANK Group’s bottom line profitability along with reduced earnings volatility would lead to an upgrade of the IA.
+A strengthening of DZ BANK Group’s bottom line profitability along with reduced earnings volatility, while maintaining solid risk and capital metrics, would lead to an upgrade of the IA.

 A substantial deterioration in the overall credit profile of the CFN would lead to a downgrade of DZ BANK Group’s Issuer ratings.

-A downgrade of the IA could result from a material increase in DZ BANK Group’s risk profile or significant earnings volatility.
+A downgrade of the IA could result from a material deterioration in DZ BANK Group’s risk profile or a sustained decline in profitability.

 Franchise Combined Building Block (BB) Assessment: Strong

-DZ BANK Group is Germany’s second largest banking group by total assets.
-DZ BANK Group’s franchise strength benefits from its multi-divisional business model with main revenue streams from corporate finance, asset management, insurance, commercial and residential real estate finance, and consumer finance, supported by demand from the vast network of cooperative banks.
-The wide range of segments provides the Group with a significant degree of revenue diversification.
-The Group’s material size should support further efficiency gains, especially given the pressure from the low interest rate environment, higher regulatory costs and the ongoing need to invest in IT infrastructure.
+DZ BANK Group is Germany’s second largest banking group by total assets and it operates through a multi-divisional business model with the main revenue streams coming from corporate finance, asset management, insurance, commercial and residential real estate finance, and consumer finance, supported by demand from the vast network of cooperative banks.
+The wide range of business lines that the Group operates in provides a significant degree of revenue diversification.
+The Group’s material size should support further efficiency gains, especially given the pressure from higher regulatory costs and the ongoing need to invest in IT infrastructure.

 Risk Combined Building Block (BB) Assessment: Strong / Good